CGI-TestFrame/TestFrameEngineUserguide/testframe_language/readability.md

 ### Splitting test lines

 TFL offers the possibility to split a test line over several cluster lines.
 To do this, the continue token must be used.
-The continue token can be set to any value by adding it to the ini file containing the Engine’s settings - to the key ContText in the section SYSTEM.
+The continue token can be set to any value by adding it to the ini file containing the Engines settings - to the key ContText in the section SYSTEM.
 The default value for the continue token, however, is &Cont.

 The continue token must be placed in the argument following the last one of each broken-off cluster line and in the first argument of each continued cluster line.

-Example 2.1
-The following cluster demonstrates the continue token.
+**Example** The following cluster demonstrates the continue token.

 | 1	 | 2            | 3	      | 4       | 5     |
 | -- | --           | --      | --      | --    |